humanmade/altis-documentation/other-docs/getting-started/README.md

 composer create-project altis/skeleton my-project
 ```

-**Note:** You must have Composer v1.5 or newer.
+**Note:** We recommend Composer v2.
 Run `composer self-update` to ensure you're using the latest version.

 Follow the interactive prompts to get started.

 This will create a new directory called `my-project`, set up the project, and install the Composer dependencies.
 This directory is now ready for you to start working on your project.

+Composer is used to manage the version of Altis and its dependencies, and you'll need to be familiar with its commands including `install` and `upgrade`.

 ## Your project's layout